Cheap Flights from New York to Dublin

 • Short Flight Time Advantage: At just 6.5–7 hours eastbound, JFK–DUB is one of the shortest transatlantic routes.
 This makes it ideal for long weekend trips — depart Thursday evening, arrive Friday morning, and return Sunday evening.
 The short flight time also means less jet lag compared to continental Europe.

 • Call Camli for Aer Lingus Business Deals: Aer Lingus business class is one of the best values in transatlantic premium travel.
-Camli's consolidator network frequently has fares 40–55% below published prices.
+Camli's consolidator network frequently has fares well below published prices.
 Call +1-(855)-919-6470 for current availability — particularly strong deals appear for shoulder season travel.

 About Dublin